raymondlu/super-animation-samples/README.md

 * Support sprite sheet, which means you can use TexturePacker to pack some small images into one big images
 * Support resize animation, you can resize one animation to different size to support multiple resolution
 * Support set flip x&y for animation
-* Support rename animation sprite name
+* Support rename animation sprite name, please refer to the help doc
-* Support replace animation sprite at runtime
+* Support replace animation sprite at runtime, please refer to the sample code

 Contact Me
 ------------------